chandlerc/blog/content/about.md

 and source management system, and contributed to a few common libraries.
 That said, all views on this site are my own and not those of my employer.

-I received an M.S. and B.S. in Computer Science from Wake Forest University, I disavow _all_ knowledge of the contents of my Master’s thesis. ;] When not hammering away on a weirdly shaped keyboard, I enjoy sushi, fine dining, brown spirits, and everything about wine.
+When not hammering away on a weirdly shaped keyboard, I enjoy sushi, fine dining, brown spirits, and everything about wine.